Unit for analysis of small molecules

 Unit for analysis of small molecules provides support to all researches in microstructural and morphological examination of solid materials as well as in structural study of crystalline materials.
 The electron microscope, installed within this unit, enables analysis of solid surfaces in nanometre-scale either in the field of material science (metallic samples, alloys, ceramic samples, minerals, polymers, composites, etc.) or in the field of biotechnology (tissue samples, cells, etc.).
 The equipment for X-ray diffraction, installed within this unit, provides support in structural analysis of crystalline solids.
 Besides crystalline structure, molecular structure may also be undoubtedly determined for molecular species thus providing essential information about the investigated system.
 X-ray powder diffraction system, installed within this unit, enables high quality qualitative and quantitative phase analysis of solid samples.

-Head: prof. dr. Marinšek Marjan, Full Professor
+prof. dr. Marinšek Marjan, Full Professor

 Reseach equipments: